patchlevel/event-sourcing/docs/aggregate.md

 ### Attribute based apply method (since v1.2)

-The first variant is the preferred variant.
+The first variant is the preferred one.
 This uses [php attributes](https://www.php.net/manual/en/language.attributes.overview.php) to find the right `apply` method.
 You have to set the apply `attribute` to the appropriate method